Control: Time Limit Policies

 Batch Jobs

 If users need to run long-running batch jobs while the desktop is otherwise idle, set “Pause/Hibernate/Sign Out After Disconnect” to “None.”
-Use cautiously when you are being billed for uptime.
+Consider a separate pool for such uses.

 Related Documents